ulsidae/dev_logs/Mathematics/Goldbach-Conjecture/readme.md

 <img src="https://github.com/ulsidae/dev_logs/blob/main/Mathematics/Goldbach-Conjecture/Capture.PNG" height="400"/>

-I created a simple Prime Turtle Graphics.
+I created a simple turtle graphics visualization of prime numbers.
-The visualization confirmed that primes appear unpredictable, yet patterns emerge amid the chaos.
+The visualization suggested that primes appear unpredictable, yet patterns emerge amid the chaos.

 ---

-## 🍯 Paradoxically
+## 🍯 Paradoxically...

-Paradoxically, the irregularity and abundance of primes suggest that:
+This visualization gave me a sense of why Goldbach's conjecture feels plausible.

-“there exists at least one combination to form any given even number.”
+Of course, intuition is not a mathematical proof.

 ---

 ## 🔢 Improved Code

-Let’s enhance the high school code using a Sieve of Eratosthenes for more efficiency.
+The high school implementation was later improved using a Sieve of Eratosthenes for better efficiency.

 🍯 [code](https://github.com/ulsidae/dev_logs/blob/main/Mathematics/Goldbach-Conjecture/main.py)